Strong cohomological rigidity of toric varieties

 \section{Quasitoric manifolds with second Betti number 2}

-In this section, we first review general properties of quasitoric manifolds from \cite{DJ}, \cite{BP} and \cite{ch-ma-su10a}.
-We partially focus on the case that the second Betti number is $2$.
+In this section, we first review the general properties of quasitoric manifolds from \cite{DJ}, \cite{BP} and \cite{ch-ma-su10a}.
+We partially focus on the case for which the second Betti number is $2$.
 In addition, we recall the classification results in \cite{ch-ma-su10b} and \cite{CPS12}.